Escape from Tomorrow: Plot

 Jim awakens in a secret detention facility under Epcot's Spaceship Earth where he sees pictures of a naked woman he imagined on the Soarin' ride, and video screens displaying events that happened earlier.
 A scientist discusses Jim's flights of fantasy and imagination, revealing that he is part of an experiment by the Siemens Corporation ever since he first went to the theme park as a child with his father.
 His boss is in on the conspiracy and his firing was all part of the plan along with the closure of the Buzz Lightyear ride, just as he and Elliot approached the boarding area.
 The scientist also tells Jim that he had turned in Elliot to them, like Jim's father had done to him as a child.

 After damaging the instrument panel with medical ointment and decapitating the scientist, who turns out to be an android, Jim escapes the laboratory through a sewer.
 He finds that Sara has been captured by the mysterious woman, now wearing a Snow White costume.
 She proceeds to tell them about her past as a costumed princess, which ended after she crushed and killed a girl.
 She hypnotizes Jim with the necklace again, but Sara removes and destroys it, freeing Jim from the spell, and allowing her and Jim to escape.

-After returning to the hotel room with Sara, Jim suffers from digestive distress, and vomits up a large amount of blood and hairballs, which he recognizes as symptoms of cat flu, brought on by Sophie spitting on his face earlier, unknowingly infecting him.
+After returning to the hotel room with Sara, Jim has digestive distress, and vomits up a large amount of blood and hairballs, which he recognizes as symptoms of cat flu, brought on by Sophie spitting on his face earlier, unknowingly infecting him.
 Elliot, awoken by the noises in the bathroom, comes in to find Jim on the verge of death.
 He weakly begs Elliot for help, but he closes the door.